The Surprise Visit

 Minutes later I was on my back with my knees against my shoulders, exposed bum in the air and wooden stick clenched between my teeth, while the doctor entered the problem area with a sharp knife.
 That was one of the most frightening experiences of my life, but I was all mended within a day and incredibly grateful for their help since I didn’t have any insurance and they didn’t charge me a single yen!

-Those are just a few tales, and I’m bet you’re glad I shared them, especially the last one!If you have a comment, find me on Twitter at @longcountdown.
+Those are just a few tales, and I’m bet you’re glad I shared them, especially the last one!If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!